noynaert/csc274handouts/Unit_01_ConnectingAndPasswords/Unit_01_020_Passwords.md

 * See [this list of longstanding popular passwords](https://www.ncsc.gov.uk/static-assets/documents/PwnedPasswordTop100k.txt)
 * Hot password of the era.
-  * "Donald" and "Trump" are popular now along with common variations like Drump
+  * "Donald","Joe" "Biden" and "Trump" are popular now along with common variations.
   * Any password or username used in a movie or TV show
   * *Requiring* users to use upper case, numbers, etc.